 SPF, DKIM, and DMARC are the three DNS-based standards that prove to receiving mail servers that your email is legitimate.
-Without all three configured correctly, your domain is vulnerable to spoofing and ISPs will treat your email with increased suspicion.
-As of February 2024, Gmail and Yahoo require DMARC authentication for all senders sending 5,000+ emails per day.
+Without all three configured correctly, your domain is vulnerable to spoofing and ISPs will treat your email with increased suspicion — and increasingly, reject it outright.

 Authentication by the Numbers